-Admission to Student Teaching requires that candidates complete the following standards (A--Q) including presentation of all artifacts that are designated as necessary for success in student teaching.
+Admission to Student Teaching requires that candidates complete the following standards (A-P).
 Documentation of successful completion of these standards will require submission of the electronic Student Teaching Application the year before you plan to student teach (on or about February 1) and will be used to determine your Admission to Student Teaching and assignment of a teaching placement.
-To ensure that you receive the Student Teaching Application and all other notices from the Music Education Area, click the Groups icon Application and all other notices from the Music Education Area, click the Groups icon Education Certification Group" under "My Groups."
-If "Music Education Certification Group" is not listed in your groups, email the Music Education Area Head and ask to be added to the group.
+To ensure that you receive the Student Teaching Application and all other notices from the Music Education Area, click the Groups icon one of the Google Suite applications you select from your Fredonia Mail screen, and look for "Music Education Certification Group" under "My Groups."
+If "Music Education Certification Group" is not listed in your groups, email the College of Education's Office of Student Services.

 - A. Music Theory, Music History, and all other MUS courses: A minimum grade point average of 2.0 (C) for all required MUS courses.
 Minimum grade of C- in theory or D+ in other MUS courses. - B. Principal Applied: Completion of MUS 326 with a minimum grade point average of 2.0 (C) for Principal Applied studies taken at Fredonia. - C. Music Education Introduction and Foundations Courses, earning a minimum grade point average of 2.5 (C+) with minimum grade of C in each individual course. - MUED 150 Introduction to Music Education - MUED 250 Foundations of Music Education I - MUED 251 Psychology and Sociology of Music Education - MUED 300 Foundations of Music Education III - D. Music Education Teaching and Rehearsal Techniques Courses: (MUED 301, 302, 304, 305, 391, 392, 393, 394 as per Concentration) A minimum grade point average of 2.5 (C+) with minimum grade of C in each single course.
-All candidates who request student teaching placement in New York City must complete MUED 301 and earn a minimum grade of C. - E. Music Education Pedagogy Courses: (MUED 203, 204, 291, MUTY 240, and secondary instrument credits and competencies per Concentration) Minimum grade point average of 2.5 (C+) with no grade lower than C in any single course. - F. Practica: (MUED 255, 256, 355, 356) Satisfactory completion of all four practica; all paperwork on file with the Music Education Area. - G. Piano, Voice, Guitar: Satisfactory completion of appropriate competency or classes required by concentration earning minimum grade of C in MUED courses, D+ in MUS courses. - H 1.
+All candidates who request student teaching placement in New York City must complete MUED 301 and earn a minimum grade of C. - E. Music Education Pedagogy Courses: (MUED 203, 204, 291, MUTY 240, and secondary instrument credits and competencies per Concentration) Minimum grade point average of 2.5 (C+) with no grade lower than C in any single course. - F. Practica: (MUED 255, 256, 355, 356) Satisfactory completion of all four practica; all paperwork submitted to music.education@fredonia.edu. - G. Piano, Voice, Guitar: Satisfactory completion of appropriate competency or classes required by concentration earning minimum grade of C in MUED courses, D+ in MUS courses. - H1.
 Instrumental Concentration Woodwind, Brass, String, and Percussion Instrument Proficiencies - 1.
 Secondary Instrument Proficiencies must be successfully completed and documented prior to student teaching.
-The instrumental standards required depend upon the major instrument of the candidate (see chart on p.
-10).
-(Note: A minimum of 8 credit hours in the Secondary Instrument Curriculum must be completed as indicated on the next page of this Handbook).
+The instrumental standards required depend upon the major instrument of the candidate.
+A minimum of eight credit hours in the Secondary Instrument Curriculum must be completed as indicated on the next page of this Handbook.